anandagopalreddy/Hybrid-Quantum-Machine-Learning-Framework-for-Precision-Farming/README.md

 ---

-## 📜 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute with proper credit.

----

 ## ⭐ Show Your Support

 If you like this project, please ⭐ **star this repository** and share it with your peers!